Bluetooth Scanners and USB Devices

 USB barcode scanners can also connect to PCs, Macs, and Chromebooks.
 The USB option requires drivers so be sure the device has the driver you need.
 For PCs and Macs you’ll also need an Android emulator but not for later-model Chromebooks that can download the app directly from Google Play.

 This mode inserts data faster but needs integration with the app and only works with Android devices.
 We’ve enabled the SPP mode with Opticon’s OPN2006 and OPN3002i scanners and Socket Mobile Series 7 scanner.
 For SPP the Socket Series 7 devices need the DATA MODE to be set up in the RAW MODE.
 Refer to their instructions.

-Mount an iPod, iPhone or iPad Mini directly to Honeywell’s Captuvo barcode scanning sled.
-It uses a pointer for accuracy and can quickly scan 1D and 2D barcodes.
-It includes a rugged case with battery for extended life.
+Mount an iPod, iPhone, or iPad Mini directly to Honeywell’s Captuvo barcode scanning sled or one of the many Linea Pro devices offered by Infinite Peripherals.
+They use a pointer for accuracy and can quickly scan 1D and 2D barcodes.
+They also include a rugged case with a battery for extended life.

 SD PRO Scan Engine

 The drawback with Bluetooth and USB accessories is the need for two devices.
 The drawback with scanning sleds and purpose-built mobile computers is cost.

 Instead, you may want to consider using our SD PRO scan engine upgrade which uses just the iOS or Android’s built-in camera to scan quickly and accurately.
 You can optionally buy cases and supplemental battery packs from companies like Mophie and Otterbox to make them more rugged and last longer without a battery charge.

 Alternatively, the IP67-rated Imperea enclosure from Infinite Peripherals includes a hot-swappable battery pack.
 It is attractively priced at $199 and is designed for the lower-cost iPhone SE.